(Noah Graham/Getty Images)

 And it was especially difficult for Bryant, who had more shot attempts than points.

-Nonetheless, Kobe was the unquestioned leader of the championship campaign, earning Finals MVP honors after averaging 28.6 points in the series and grabbing 15 rebounds in Game 7.
+Nonetheless, Kobe was the unquestioned leader of the franchise’s 16th championship, earning Finals MVP honors after averaging 28.6 points in the series and grabbing 15 rebounds in Game 7.

 And so it was Bryant who stood on the scorer’s table before his celebrating fans, champion for a fifth and final time.